DataGuy-Eterniti/Amazon-Product-Review-Analysis/README.md

 Total Records: 1,465 rows
 TotalFields: 16 columns

-## Analysis Tasks and Key Business Operations
+## Analysis Tasks and Key Business Operations (Exploratory Data Analysis)

 1. What is the average discount percentage by product category?
 2. How many products are listed under each category?